FedericaBucchieri/Amato_Bucchieri_Videoh/README.md

 The application uses a vlcj library to play videos.
 This requires that the application [VLC](https://www.videolan.org/vlc/index.it.html) is installed on the same machine where Videoh is launched.
 Make sure to install it, otherwise no video will play.
-Note that vlcj may prompt a few errors while rendering the videos: just ignore them since they're related to the mismatch between the settings we're giving to the video and the actual video characteristics (i.e. codec, resolution or dimension of the video).
+Note that vlcj may prompt a few errors in the console tab while rendering the videos: just ignore them since they're related to the mismatch between the settings we're giving to the video and the actual video characteristics (i.e. codec, resolution or dimension of the video).

 ## Usage
 ### Preparation - Professor side